pihash2k/SoIR/README.md

 - `bboxes`: List of `[x1, y1, x2, y2]` bounding boxes (one per object)
 - `scores`: List of detection confidence scores (0-1 range)
 - All three lists must have the **same length** (one entry per object)

-**When to use pre-computed annotations:**
-✅ You already ran object detection (e.g., OWLv2, Faster R-CNN) on your dataset ✅ You already have segmentation masks (e.g., SAM, Mask R-CNN) for detected objects ✅ Your annotations follow the format above
-✅ Skip `create_masked_dataset.py` and `segment-anything` installation
-✅ Datasets downloaded from [VoxDet-SoIR](https://github.com/pihash2k/VoxDet-SoIR/tree/master) may already include this

-**When you MUST run `create_masked_dataset.py`:**
-❌ You only have raw images without detections
-❌ You have bounding boxes but no segmentation masks
-❌ Your detection/mask format differs from above
-❌ Install `segment-anything` and run the script to generate `captions.pt`

 ## Multi-object Attention Optimization (MaO) - Detailed